 - sticks (to mark mound locations)

-- seeds* of corn, pole beans, winter squash or pumpkins
+- seeds* of corn or maize, pole beans, winter squash or pumpkins

-Native peoples from different parts of North America have used a wide range of agricultural techniques.
-Perhaps the best known is the interplanting of corn, beans, and squash – a trio often referred to as the "three sisters."
-Cultivating these companions in your school garden, a small patch near the building, or even a barrel, can inspire studies of Native American customs, nutrition, and folklore.
+Indigenous peoples of North America have used a wide range of agricultural techniques for thousands of years, and continue to utilize this traditional ecological knowledge today.
+Perhaps the best-known technique is the interplanting of corn, beans, and squash – a trio often referred to as the "Three Sisters," which was developed and is still used by many different tribes including the Cherokee and Haudenosaunee people, among others.
+Cultivating these companions in your school garden, a small patch near the building, or even in a container like a barrel, can offer opportunities to connect children with these cultural communities.

-In a three sisters planting, the three partners benefit one another.
+In a Three Sisters planting, the three partners benefit one another.
 Corn provides support for bean vines.
 Beans, like other legumes, have bacteria living on their roots that help them absorb or “fix” nitrogen from the air and convert it to a form that the bean plants can use.
-As the roots of bean plants decompose after the crop is harvested (or if bean leaves and stalks are turned back into the soil after harvest), some of this nitrogen becomes available for other crops to use in coming seasons.
+As the roots of bean plants decompose after the crop is harvested (or if bean leaves and stalks are turned back into the soil after harvest), some of this nitrogen becomes available for other crops to use in future seasons.
 Corn, which requires a lot of nitrogen to grow, benefits most from this nitrogen boost.
-The large, prickly squash leaves shade the soil, preventing weed growth, and deter animal pests.
-The three sisters also complement each other nutritionally, providing people with sources of both starches and proteins along with diverse vitamins and minerals.
+The large, prickly squash leaves shade the soil, preventing weed growth, and deterring animal pests.
+The Three Sisters also complement each other nutritionally, providing people with sources of both starches and proteins along with diverse vitamins and minerals.

-It's hardly surprising that these crops – considered by many to be special gifts from the creator – played such an important role in the agriculture and nutrition of most of the native people of the Americas.
-Because of the sisters' central role as "sustainers of life," a host of stories, customs, celebrations, and ceremonies are associated with them.
+It's hardly surprising that these crops – considered by many to be special gifts from the creator – play an important role in the agriculture and nutrition of most of the Indigenous peoples of the Americas.
+Because of the Sisters' central role as "sustainers of life," a host of stories, customs, celebrations, and ceremonies are associated with them.

 Select a site that provides full sun for 6 to 8 hours a day.